Tornado outbreak of April 13–16, 2012: Arnett–Woodward, Oklahoma

 Touching down 3 mi northeast of Arnett in southern Ellis County, Oklahoma, at 11:42 p.m.
 CDT on April 14, this deadly EF3 nighttime tornado was the only tornado of the outbreak that resulted in any fatalities.
 After touching down, the tornado rapidly intensified and continued through sparsely populated areas to the northeast of Arnett, destroying two homes and causing lesser damage to a few others.
 Damage along this segment of the path was rated EF3.
 The tornado tracked northeastward into Woodward County, Oklahoma, around 11:59 p.m.
 CDT, producing EF2 damage.
 Power lines were downed and two mobile homes were completely destroyed to the southeast of Fargo, killing three people.
 Illuminated by lightning and power flashes, the large stovepipe tornado entered the southwestern part of Woodward at 12:19 a.m.
 CDT on April 15.
 The first area impacted in Woodward was a subdivision along Quail Drive and Meadowlake Drive.
 EF3 damage occurred in this areas as numerous homes were damaged or destroyed, some of which were left with only a few interior walls standing.
 Large trees were defoliated, snapped, and denuded, and vehicles were tossed and severely damaged.
 The tornado reached high-end EF3 strength as it moved through neighborhoods just to the west of 34th Street, where multiple homes had roofs ripped off and sustained collapse of exterior walls.
 One two-story home was completely flattened with only a pile of rubble left behind, though overall context was not indicative of a tornado exceeding high-end EF3 intensity.
 EF3 damage continued just beyond this point as one-story condominium buildings along Lakeside Lane were destroyed.
 One of the buildings at the complex was leveled, though the structures were not well-anchored to their foundations.
-A carpet store housed in a large retail building in this area also sustained EF3 damage, sustaining total roof loss and collapse of multiple exterior walls, with metal support beams bent.
+A Carpet Direct store housed in a large retail building in this area also sustained EF3 damage, sustaining total roof loss and collapse of multiple exterior walls, with metal support beams bent.
 A nearby movie theater building was badly damaged as well.